Android Auto places all content on a black background to create a more consistent user experience, with similar colors across day and night themes.

 The dark UI for Android Auto is clean and simple, with minimal use of color.
-In addition to using the appropriate colors, tones, and opacity values for UI elements (see Palettes and gradients), it’s important to make sure every use of color and color gradients has a purpose.
+In addition to using the appropriate colors, tones, and opacity values for UI elements (see Palettes and gradients), every use of color and varied opacity should have a purpose.

-This section provides guidance and examples for applying transparency, opacity, and color to achieve a variety of goals.
-These goals include:
+This section provides guidance and examples for applying opacity variations and color to achieve a variety of goals, including:

 - Obscuring backgrounds

 - Maintaining consistency

 - Establishing a visual hierarchy that draws user focus to primary actions

 - Distinguishing items in a list